trampgeek/moodle-qtype_coderunner/README.md

 CodeRunner version 2 is a major upgrade from version 1, with many new features and significant restructuring of the database tables.
-Although the new version attempts to update all the database tables to the new format the process has been tested on only one system.
+Although the new version attempts to update all the database tables to the new format the update process has been tested on only one system.
 Some problems occurred and the upgrade code was edited to deal with those problems but the edits have received minimal testing because of the absence of any "pure" version 1 system on which to test them.
 If you are currently